Frequently asked questions: Driving records

 How long will it take to get a copy of a driving record?

-What information is kept on a driving record and for how long?
+What information does a driving record show?

-Type of information kept How long kept
+Type of information How long

 Convictions and violations—Most convictions, forfeitures of bail, or court findings stating an infraction was committed 5 years from conviction or adjudication date